drines/flower_deep_net/README.md

 ### **Predicting**
 Predict the object's name from an image with `predict.py` along with the probability of that name.
-That is, you'll pass in a single image /path/to/image and return the object's name and class probability.
+That is, you pass in a single image `/path/to/image` and the program returns the top **_K_** predicted object name(s) and class probabilities.

 * Basic usage: `python predict.py /path/to/image checkpoint`
 * Options: